nancypannu03/stock_analysis/README.md

 # stock_analysis
 # Overview of the Project: VBA Stock Analysis
 ## Purpose Of the Analysis
 In this Project we will assist Steve and his parents to analyze an entire dataset.
 We will refactor the module 2 solution code to loop through all the data one time and collect the relevant information.
-With refactoring we will be able to analyze the given data set more efficiently and in as faster manner.
+With refactoring we will be able to analyze the given data set more efficiently and in a faster manner.
 In the Green Stocks worksheet we have been provided with the data of the 12 green stocks for years 2017 and 2018 respectively.
-Therefore, we will loop over these sheets and refactor our code to present faster conclusions.
+Therefore, we will loop over these sheets and refactor our code to present faster execution.

 # Refactored Code: